realmayus/chime/README.md

 Don't want to host it on your own?
 You can invite a hosted version of chime by clicking [here](https://discord.com/api/oauth2/authorize?client_id=716032601646694531&permissions=37055552&scope=bot)

+**Related Projects**:

+chime-web, the frontend of the chime website: https://github.com/realmayus/chime-web chime-backend, the backend of the chime website: https://github.com/realmayus/chime-backend

 #### Host chime on your own
 _If you however_ want it to host chime on your own, choose one of the two methods to install chime: